Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models

-Under Assumption \ref{assu:Key_assumption}, our object of interest can be written as a function solely of the data realizations and the structural parameter, which is convenient for answering counterfactual questions.
+Under Assumption \ref{assu:Key_assumption}, our object of interest can be written as a function solely of the data realizations and the structural parameter, which is convenient for answering relevant counterfactual questions.
 However, the data realizations are economic variables which are often measured with error.
 For instance, \citet{ortiz2018international} and \citet{goes2023reliability} highlight that there are large discrepancies between and within various data sources from trade and international economics.
-Motivated by this, I assume that, instead of the true data vector $D$, we observe a noisy version $\tilde{D}$.\footnote{Alternatively, one can interpret the mapping from true data to observed data as a realization from a stochastic process, rather than purely as classical measurement error.
-The Bayesian framework I propose accommodates this alternative interpretation as well, since any such stochastic relationship between the true and observed data can be encoded via a likelihood function $\pi(\tilde{D}\mid D)$.}
+Motivated by this, I assume that, instead of the true data vector $D$, we observe a noisy version $\tilde{D}$.

 For uncertainty quantification for the counterfactual prediction, we will require the posterior distribution of the true data given the noisy data.
-Towards that end, I introduce a model for the measurement error and a prior distribution for the true underlying data.
-Given such a prior distribution and a measurement error model,
+Towards that end, I introduce a model for the measurement error and a prior distribution for the true underlying data,